GeorgiDN/Blog-with-Django/README.md

 Description
 A blogging platform that allows users to create, read, update, and delete posts.
 Users can interact with posts through likes and comments, and personalize their experience with profile pictures.
-The application also includes features such as password reset via email, sending messages, adding friends
+The application also includes features such as password reset via email, sending messages, adding friends, block users.

 ## Features
 ### Posts